 Troubleshooting Tips to Fix Android TV Remote not Working

-Here are the various working solutions you can utilize to get the Android TV remote working again.
+Here are the various solutions you can use to get the Android TV remote working again.

 1. Stay Close to the Television while Pointing the Android TV Remote at it